 We need to protect and maintain our unique environment because natural resources, such as water, air and land, are vital to how we live.
 They are what give us sustenance, form the basis of our economy and generate our sense of community.
 We have an obligation to balance enjoying and using this environment now with protecting it for future generations.

-We focus our work under five community outcomes to achieve our vision.
+We focus our work under four community outcomes to achieve our vision.

-Our water and land management practices maintain and improve the quality and quantity of the region’s water resources.
+Our water and land management practices maintain and improve the quality and quantity of the region’s freshwater resources.

-Our planning and infrastructure provides resilience to natural hazards and flooding so that our communities’ safety is improved and maintained.
+Our planning and infrastructure supports resilience to natural hazards so that our communities’ safety is maintained and improved.

 Long Term Plan